Frostyyyl/Pictionary/global/README.md

-# Here put any data or classes which should be shared between server and client
+# This folder contains any datawhich should be shared between server and client